ropensci/epair/README.md

 * `perform.call()` will take an endpoint and variables and provided the user with metadata and desired data as a dataframe.
 * `perform.call.raw()` will give the same results as `perform.call()` except for in JSON format.

-### Learn how to use

-A comprehensive tutorial for using `epair` can be found at https://epair.netlify.app/.